Inter & Co Inc (INTR) Shares Down Despite Recent Market Volatility - News Heater

 INTR’s Market Performance

-INTR stock saw a decrease of 1.54% in the past week, with a monthly decline of -2.23% and a quarterly a decrease of 31.42%.
-The volatility ratio for the week is 3.21%, and the volatility levels for the last 30 days are 3.76% for Inter & Co Inc (INTR).
-The simple moving average for the past 20 days is 2.12% for INTR’s stock, with a 51.41% simple moving average for the past 200 days.
+INTR stock saw an increase of 4.91% in the past week, with a monthly gain of 3.35% and a quarterly increase of 39.00%.
+The volatility ratio for the week is 3.47%, and the volatility levels for the last 30 days are 3.65% for Inter & Co Inc (INTR).
+The simple moving average for the past 20 days is 7.39% for INTR’s stock, with a 56.45% simple moving average for the past 200 days.

 Analysts’ Opinion of INTR